kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) is
 augmented to support Pod priority.
 An admin can create ResourceQuota for users at specific priority levels, preventing them from creating pods at high priorities.
-However, this feature is in alpha as of Kubernetes 1.11.
+This feature is in beta since Kubernetes 1.12.
 {{< /warning >}}

 {{% /capture %}}